The day that changed Hal's life

 Now, he had to grapple with the flood of implications of paralysis.

 The doctors said there was a 1-3% chance that he would ever walk again.
 Despite this news, Hal’s emotional and mental outlook was strong.
 This was due to one single line of thinking Hal carried with him that made the future feel brighter – he could still “be perfect”.
 Inspired by the movie Friday Night Lights, the idea was that if you could look the people you love in the eye and tell them that you did absolutely everything you could – gave every ounce you had – then it didn’t matter whether you won or lost.
 Hal realized that he could “Be Perfect” whether or not he ever walked another day in his life.
-He just had to concretely resolve concretely to pursue his personal health and recovery as far as possible.
+He just had to concretely resolve his personal health and recovery as far as possible.

 Hal met other paralysis patients in similar situations with the same goal.
 Men and women who were determined to pursue recovery and restoration no matter what.
 But they had a problem – their medical insurance only covered therapy with the goal of maintaining their condition.
 What they wanted was therapy that had the goal of reversing and redeeming their condition.
 They wanted to do basic things again like drive, take a shower on their own, or make sandwiches for their children’s lunch-boxes.
 And they were willing to fight for it.
 They didn’t want to sit on the sidelines the rest of their lives – they wanted to get back in the game.